 Why Backyard Solar Panels Make Sense

 Not every San Antonio home qualifies for solar, but that doesn’t mean your yard won’t.
-If rooftop solar isn’t a good fit for your home, ground mounts may be a viable option.
+If rooftop solar isn’t a good fit for your home, then ground mounts may be a viable option.
 Here are some of the situations that make ground mounts worth considering.

 The reason ground mounts are a popular option for homeowners with solar in San Antonio is because many of the homes with solar in this area have lots of shading over the roof (imposed by trees or other structures), making the placement of the panels on the ground a better option.